Quartz/maria-followup/Readme.md

  `File > Download as ... > Microsoft Excel(.xlsx)`

-* Find the lastest case (by timestamp) in `data/Las víctimas de María (Responses).xlsx` and delete all the cases up to that one in the spreadsheet you just downloaded.
+* Delete all the cases in the spreadsheet up to the *Last Updated* date at the top of this Readme document you just downloaded.
 Save it.

-* Replace the file `data/Las víctimas de María (Responses).xlsx` with the one you downloaded and newly saved.
+* Put the newly-saved file into the `data` folder: `data/Las víctimas de María (Responses).xlsx`.

 ### 2. Generate bitacoras